MaxTabo/PROJECT1/README.md

 ## 4-Conclusions.
 Hypothesis A is mostly validated.
-The attacks are almost double in the second position.
+The attacks are almost double than the second position.
 In spite of this, diving activities are more lethal.
 Hypothesis B is correct.
 Based on the plot, men are attacked much more than women.
 Hypothesis C is erroneous.
 The U.S.A is on top of the ranking.
-As we could presupposed, White sharks are the most lethal shark on earth.
+As we could presupposed, White sharks are the most lethal sharks on earth.
 Hypothesis D is positive.
 For the last hypothesis we can deduce, due to that youth are more reckless than others, youth are more attacked than people of other ranges.